Courses in the Psychology Department cover a full range of topics within psychology.

 432 (3 credits) – Psychopathology of Childhood.
 An extensive review and systematic evaluation of theories and research pertaining to the behavior disorders of childhood.
 Emphasis will be upon empirical data and the implications of these data for the classification and treatment of these disorders.
 Prerequisite: PSYC 211, PSYC 301, PSYC 311, or graduate status.

 441 (3 credits) – Helping Skills in Clinical and Counseling Psychology.
-Provides systematic training in helping skills for students considering clinical or counseling psychology as a career.
+(Same as CARE 493) Provides systematic training in helping skills for students considering clinical or counseling psychology as a career.
 Students learn to identify and demonstrate such skills as paraphrasing, reflection of feeling, interpretation, and confrontation, and will use them in practice situations.
 Prerequisite: PSYC 211 and PSYC 340 and senior standing in psychology major.

-445 (4 credits) – Introduction to Psycholinguistics.
+445 (3 credits) – Psycholinguistics.
 (Same as Linguistics 445.)
 A broad spectrum introduction to psycholinguistics.
 Topics to be covered include general methodology for the study of psycholinguistics, the nature of language, theories of human communication, language comprehension and production, first and second language acquisition, meaning and thought, natural animal communication systems and language of the brain.
 Prerequisite: PSYC 211.

 451 (3 credits) – Advanced Child Psychology.
 An assessment of concepts, methods, and research techniques within selected topic areas of developmental psychology.
 Prerequisite: PSYC 211 and PSYC 301, or consent of instructor, or graduate status.